dkwzjw/yaycoin/README.md

 yaycoin is a lite version of Bitcoin using SHA-1 as a proof-of-work algorithm.
  - 30 seconds block targets
- - about difficulty x 100 coins per block
+ - 100 + difficulty x 100 coins per block
- - every blocks to retarget difficulty
+ - every block to retarget difficulty

 For more information, as well as an immediately useable, binary version of the yaycoin client sofware, see https://github.com/dkwzjw/yaycoin.